McKean-Vlasov PDE with Irregular Drift and Applications to Large Deviations for Conservative SPDEs: Analysis of the McKean-Vlasov PDE

-To achieve (\ref{qq-r-7}), it suffice to show that $\rho^{*}$ is a weak solution of the skeleton equation (\ref{eq-26}) with control $g$ and initial data $\rho_0$.
-Compared with the proof of Proposition \ref{prp-2}, we only need to identify the control term.
-For the control term, we have
+To achieve (\ref{qq-r-7}), it suffices to show that $\rho^{*}$ is a weak solution of the skeleton equation (\ref{skeleton}) with control $g$ and initial data $\rho_0$.
+Compared with the proof of Proposition \ref{prp-2}, the passage to the limits for the kernel term can be obtained in the same procedure.
+Moreover, the passage to the limits for the control term can be obtained by using H\"older's inequality, the $L^1([0,T];L^1(\mathbb{T}^d))$ convergence of $\rho_n$ and the weak convergence of $g_n$.
+This completes the proof. \end{proof}